kuhe/demo-systemjs-jspm-react/readme.md

 JS tooling is truly horrible as of March 1st, 2016, and has been for quite some time.

 Like, 2 to 15 years or so depending on who you ask.
+This doesn't fix any of that.
+This was actually more of an exercise in experiencing how horrible it is and how hard it was to get this configuration running.
+And, it probably won't work in 3 weeks as api-breaking changes are made at random to any portion of its dependencies.

 #### Notes: